 As well as renting a downhill mountain bike, you can also rent safety equipment from bike shops in Whistler.

 Knee pads are another piece of essential gear.
 Unfortunately from time to time falls can happen in the bike park.
-Knee pads are the first line of defense against grazed knees and cuts.
+Knee pads are the first line of defence against grazed knees and cuts.
 Make sure you get your correct size and that the pads fit you properly.

 Gloves are a nice addition when riding the bike park.
 Summer days in Whistler can get hot, so a pair of gloves will help to keep your hands dry and make holding on to the handlebars easier.